 “The participants of this Regional Education Summit Group recognise and are committed to the shift towards a sector-led approach to the development and improvement of the school system.
 We understand the fundamental need over the next few years to build the capacity of school-led arrangements to ensure that all children and young people in the region can attend good and outstanding local schools.

 We recognise the individual and collective role that can be played by the partners of this Summit Group to support the development of the school system and we are committed to work in strategic partnership over the coming years to maximise the positive impact we can have.

-Most importantly we emphasise the need for good local schools in every East Midlands community, accountable for their service to that local community.
-Recent policy changes mean that much of responsibility for improvement now rests with schools themselves and the children and young people of the East Midlands require the school-led system to operate effectively.
+Most importantly we emphasise the need for good local schools in every community, accountable for their service to that local community.
+Recent policy changes mean that much of responsibility for improvement now rests with schools themselves and the children and young people of the region require the school-led system to operate effectively.

 Local Authorities and the Regional Schools Commissioner will continue to have their respective duties to support maintained schools and academies to drive improved outcomes for pupils.
 It is important that each party share information, intelligence and aspiration, having mutual respect for what each party is trying to achieve.
 Where these aspirations are not aligned, we commit to ongoing dialogue to help understanding.

 The Regions Teaching School Alliances are now increasingly working in local groups to establish a coherent programme of school improvement across their areas.
 The increasing numbers of Teaching Schools and the growing maturity of their partnership work mean that their offer will reach every school and make a meaningful contribution to school improvement across the region.